 A. Administrative Reconsideration

-1. The administrative reconsideration process for review of the negative recommendations of the Provost on reappointment, promotion or tenure would include the following:
+1. The administrative reconsideration process for review of the negative decisions/recommendations of the Provost on reappointment, promotion or tenure would include the following:

 a.
-A faculty member who wants the Provost’s recommendation to be reconsidered must file a written request for reconsideration with the Provost no later than 14 calendar days after receiving written notice of the negative recommendation.
+A faculty member who wants the Provost’s decision/recommendation to be reconsidered must file a written request for reconsideration with the Provost no later than 14 calendar days after receiving written notice of the negative recommendation.
 Failure to file the written request in a timely manner waives further recourse to institutional review, grievance, and hearing procedures.
-The written request for reconsideration shall consist of a short statement setting out the faculty member's specific reasons for believing that the negative recommendation was inappropriate.
+The written request for reconsideration shall consist of a short statement setting out the faculty member's specific reasons for believing that the negative decision/recommendation was inappropriate.

 b.
 Review shall be limited to a reconsideration of the material and matters presented and considered during the original review in accordance with published criteria.